At South & City College Birmingham the cost of your study will depend on the course or programme that you are studying.

-Once you have accepted an offer from the College you have 14 days from the date the College accepts your offer in which to cancel your acceptance without incurring any fee liability.
+Once you have accepted an offer from the College and you start attending, you have 14 days from the date you start attending in which to cancel your acceptance without incurring any fee liability.
 Please refer to the College’s fee policy for further information regarding fees and fee liability.
-The fee policy can be found on the College’s website https://www.sccb.ac.uk/higher-education/finance

-You will be required, at the start of your course to enroll at the College and provide satisfactory evidence of your identity and qualifications (including English language or mathematics qualifications if required).
+You will be required, at the start of your course to enrol at the College and provide satisfactory evidence of your identity and qualifications.
 Failure to provide appropriate evidence to the College may result in the termination of your Offer or enrolment as a student of the College and the termination of the Contract.
 You will not be a student of the College until the enrolment process has been completed.
-If you fail to complete the enrolment process within 14 days of the start of their course may have their offers withdrawn by the College and there will be no fee liability for students withdrawn in these circumstances.
+If you fail to complete the enrolment process within 14 days of the start of your course you may have your offer withdrawn by the College and there will be no fee liability for students withdrawn in these circumstances.

 8. Assumed withdrawal

 If you have not been engaging with your course and the College is unaware of any extenuating circumstances, the assumed withdrawal process will be followed.
-This processes will notify you of the College’s intention to withdraw you from your course.
+This process will notify you of the College’s intention to withdraw you from your course.
 If you are withdrawn from your course the College will notify Student Finance England or other sponsoring organisation, including sponsoring employers if applicable.
-More information on the assumed withdrawal process can be found on the College’s website https://www.sccb.ac.uk/higher-education/finance.
 Failure to pay any debts incurred to the College will instigate debt recovery proceedings.
 The College reserves the right to refuse admission to another course or entry into a new contract with any debtor.